pkp/ui-library/src/docs/examples/ListPanel/notes.md

 3. Action buttons exist to toggle ordering on/off using the `toggleOrdering` method, and cancel the ordering changes using the `cancelOrdering` method.
 4. A `.pkpListPanel__notice` element with `tabindex="0"` containing instructions on how to use the ordering controls.

 When ordering the list, the user should be able to do nothing else with the `ListPanel`.
-Unnecessary sub-components like `ListPanelSearch` and `ListPanelFilter` are hidden whenever the `--isOrdering` class is added to the `ListPanel`.
+Unnecessary sub-components like `ListPanelSearch` and `ListPanelFilter` are hidden whenever the `-isOrdering` class is added to the `ListPanel`.
 Use this class to hide any other elements which are not useful during sorting, including those within the `ListItem`.

 ### Accessibility